Honkai: Star Rail: Setting and characters

-The game is set in a science-fantasy universe, which humanity and sapient non-human beings are aligned with specific universal concepts known as Paths.
+The game is set in a science-fantasy universe in which humanity and sapient non-human beings are aligned with specific universal concepts known as Paths.
 Each Path is associated with an Aeon, godlike higher-dimensional beings that preside over aspects of existence across the universe.
-Those who follow Paths are known as Pathstriders which align closely with a respective Path based on their wills, while those who are directly blessed with divine powers by the Aeons are known as Emanators.
-They are typically enforcers of Aeons' wills often incomparably more powerful than mere mortals, but this is not always the case.
+Those who follow Paths are known as Pathstriders, which align closely with a respective Path based on their wills, while those who are directly blessed with divine powers by the Aeons are known as Emanators.
+They are typically enforcers of Aeons' wills often incomparably more powerful than mere mortals.

 Each Path espouses an ideal: for example, the Abundance is based on the view that immortality is a blessing and that healing and altruism should be valued as a top priority.
 The Destruction believes that civilization is cancerous to the universe, and seeks to eradicate all of civilization through the spreading of various disasters, such as the Stellaron, an object known as the Cancer of All Worlds, which brings destruction to any planet it is placed on.

 Some Paths were led by Aeons who are now deceased, but continue to exist without the influence of their Aeons.
 The main character of the game known as the Trailblazer, a mysterious amnesiac possessing a Stellaron, follows the Path of Trailblaze, a Path created by the missing Akivili.
 Pathstriders of Trailblaze, also known as the "Nameless", seek to "explore, establish, and connect" among different worlds.

 Different Paths are portrayed as antagonistic, protagonistic, or neutral.
 The primary antagonist of the game is Nanook, who controls the Path of Destruction, along with Antimatter Legion led by Lord Ravagers, the Emanators of Destruction.
-Other Paths, such as the Path of Abundance, are not necessarily seen as antagonistic, but are involved in rivalries with the Hunt and other Paths, who view the immortality granted by the Path of Abundance as a curse.
+Other Paths, such as the Path of Abundance, are not necessarily seen as antagonistic, but are involved in rivalries with The Hunt and other Paths, who view the immortality granted by the Path of Abundance as a curse.

 Aside from the Path of Destruction, the Stellaron Hunters are a somewhat antagonistic antihero group throughout the game, who search for and collect Stellarons across the universe and claim to be able to see the future.
 The main characters are often in conflict with the Stellaron Hunters, though they more or less end up aiding each other on their journeys.